shynline/Jikanium/README.md

 -  Truth
 -  Mockwebserver

-There's no RXJava because thanks to Kotlin Flow and Coroutine support for retrofit we don't need it in Kotlin anymore!
+There's no use case of RXJava in this project.
+Thanks to Kotlin Flow and Coroutine we don't need that anymore!

 It uses [Jikan](https://jikan.moe/)'s REST API